exastro-suite/exastro-it-automation-docs-dev/docs/en/2.5/_sources/manuals/it_automation_base/conductor.rst.txt

 .. _conductor_conductor_job_list:

-Conductor list
+Conductor history
 -----------------

-#. | In the [Conductor list] page, users can manage already executed Conductors.
+#. | In the [Conductor history] page, users can manage already executed Conductors.
    | Specify the desired conditions and click the :guilabel:`Filter` button to display a list of executed Conductors.
    | Clicking the :guilabel:`Details` button in the Display field moves the user to :ref:`conductor_check_conductor_job`.
    | Clicking the :guilabel:`Input data file(zip)` button compiles all the Movement input files (*) under the executed Conductor and downloads it for the user.